First, we’d like to invite you to attend a PTA Social Event !!

-Then check the opportunities below and join us — you’ll be helping your child and making new friends at the same time!
+Then check the opportunities to volunteer and join us — you’ll be helping your child and making new friends at the same time!

 The PTA cannot function without the ideas, energy, and time of our volunteers.
 If your work or home schedule doesn’t allow for time on campus, don’t worry — most jobs can be done on your own time or on the weekends, and most jobs aren’t a big time commitment.
 By volunteering, you aren’t just supporting your school: you’re also doing yourself a favor by connecting with the wonderful families in your community.
 Read more here.